cortex-lab/phy/docs/api.md

 Return the maximum amplitude of the raw waveforms on the best channel of the first selected cluster.

+If `channel_id` is not specified, the returned amplitudes may be null.

 ---

 ## phy.apps.template